Skip to content ↓

 Overview

-Students are taught in mixed ability classes.
-Students are offered a broad and balanced curriculum within a range of specialisms – painting, drawing, 3-D, ceramics and photography.
-Independent learning tasks through the use of homeworks allow students to develop their ability in managing their own interests through learning.
+Students are taught in mixed ability classes and are offered a broad and balanced curriculum within a range of specialisms: painting, drawing, 3-D, ceramics, photography and digital imaging.
+The extended learning project enables students to develop their ability in managing their own interests through learning and applying their own creativity to the set themes.

-Throughout this Key Stage students are given opportunities to improve their skills in generating ideas through artist research, planning visual ideas through experimentation with materials and techniques in order to evaluate their own and others' work.
+Throughout this key stage, students are given opportunities to improve their skills and knowledge in generating ideas through artist research, planning visual ideas, experimenting with materials and techniques to create a final piece of work based on the set themes.

 Curriculum Content